ChetnaNainani/CS648_Assignment3/README.md

 The goal of Part 1 of Assignment is to stylize the basic Vecta Corp.
 The goal of Part 2 of Assignment is to build out a slightly more refined version of the Vecta Corp.

-Each page contains a nav bar module and a common header and each was connected to the others using an anchor tag.

 ## SCREENSHOTS

 <h3>PART 1</h3>